garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/stub.md

 a controllable replacement for an existing [[COMPSCI235 - Software Development Methodologies/Dependency|Dependency]] in the system.
-By using a [[stub]]
+By using a [[stub]], you can test your code without dealing with the [[COMPSCI235 - Software Development Methodologies/Dependency|Dependency]] directly